isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Pruning.md

 	<img src="/images/Horti%20techniques/pruning_diagram.png">
 	<p>Depending on how the buds are arranged on the plant, different methods of pruning cut are used.
 In the figure above, a slanted cut above and away from the bud is made for buds that are arranged alternately.
 For buds that are arranged oppositely, a straight cut is made above it.</p>
 	<img src="/images/Horti%20techniques/hardpruning_jacchua_2%20(1).jpg">
-	<p>During hard pruning, main stems of the plant are cut back till about 15-30 cm from the ground, or just above the 3rd lowest node on the plant.</p>
+	<p>During hard pruning, main stems of the plant are cut back till about 15-30 cm from the ground, or just above the 3rd lowest <a href="/learn-more-about-gardening/glossary/#n">node</a> on the plant.</p>
 	<br>
 </section>